eclipse-che4z/che-che4z-explorer-for-endevor/README.md

    The command prompt is displayed.

-3. Type **Explorer for Endevor: Focus of Activity View** and press Enter.
+3. Type **Explorer for Endevor: Focus on Endevor Reports View** and press Enter.

-The Activity View is displayed.
+The Report View is displayed.

 You can now click on events to expand them and access execution or API error reports.

 To see a list of Endevor messages and codes that were reported, hover over records of the warning or error messages.

+## Packages View

+The extension enables you to see the Endevor packages in a specified Endevor instance, to filter the packages and perform package-related actions.

+You can perform the following actions to change the way packages are displayed and the order in which they are displayed:

+- **Show Packages Created by User**: Click on the **Show Packages Created by User** icon in the **Endevor Packages** view toolbar to show only packages created by currently logged in user.

+- **Descending/Ascending Order by Package ID**: Click on the **Descending/Ascending Order by Package ID** icon to toggle the order in which packages are shown.

+- **Change Instance**: Click on the **Change Instance** icon to change the Endevor instance whose packages are displayed.

+- **Refresh Endevor Packages**: Click on the **Refresh Endevor Packages** icon to retrieve packages information from Endevor, using the current Endevor instance and filter.

 ## Manage the Extension Tree